What Projector 'Zoom Ratio', Throw Distance', 'Throw Ratio' mean?

 The Lens in a projector plays a very important part in the quality of a Projector.
 As far as the clarity of transmission in projector lens all are almost equally good.
-What makes the projector lens of one projector better than the other is the set-up features provided by the projector Lens.
-We explain below all the important features of a projector lens you should look for in a projector
+What makes the projector lens of one projector better than the other is the features of the projector Lens called Zoom Ratio, Throw Distance and Throw ratio.
+These are all properties of the projector lens and are explained below.

 Zoom Lens in Projectors explained

 A projector with the zoom lens enables you to make the picture on the screen larger or smaller without having to move the projector.
 The zoom feature in a projector can be achieved digitally or optically by rearranging the lenses inside the Lens assembly.
 Digital Zoom in a projector is not good and the feature of digital zoom usually is not offered in projectors.
 Optical zoom is the preferred zoom feature in a projector.

 Some projectors have motorized zoom facility which can control the projector zoom with the remote control of the projector.
 Manual zoom means you will have to turn the projector lens zoom ring manually to adjust the zoom.

 A projector is said to a have Zoom ratio of 2 if the largest image it can zoom to is double the smallest image.
 So the Zoom Ratio is defined as the ratio of the size of the largest image to the smallest image the projector can zoom to.
 Although Projectors with high Zoom Ratio range looks very appealing because it offers high flexibility in placement of the projector, it is not a good feature, because it can affect the brightness and sharpness of the projector.